LukeZHar/T1A3-Terminal_application/README.md

 ### Save and Load
-- Description: Save flashcards and decks in JSON files to load them later.
+- Description: Save flashcards and decks in JSON to load them later.

 - Logic:
     - Save: Convert the deck list to JSON format and write it to a file.
     - Load: Read the JSON file, parse it, and return the deck list.

-## Implementation Plan
+# Implementation Plan
+I will be using Trello to keep track of my Implementation plan, which I will include some screenshots at the bottom, I will also be writing them out inside my README to show my completed plan.
+## Flashcard.py
 ### Deck Management
-1.1 Create Deck
+Create Deck
-- Tasks:
+- Checklist:
     - Setup project structure and directories.
     - Implement input prompt for deck name.
     - Check if deck already exists function.